Academic Standards of Progress

 - The student may be administratively withdrawn from the course with no penalty to the student if the deployment is too lengthy and it is unlikely that the student could successfully make up the missed course work.

 Students who drop a course after the add/drop period will receive a “W.” Students are responsible for dropping classes.
 Students who exceed absences are responsible for dropping classes or they will receive a grade of “F” for the class.
 It is the responsibility of the student to withdraw from courses.
 Failure to continue attending a course does not constitute proper procedure for dropping or withdrawing.
 An F will be assigned if a course is not dropped correctly.
 Students receiving financial aid should contact the financial aid office prior to dropping a course.
 Students may drop a course until 75 percent of the term has elapsed.
 Students are not allowed to drop courses after the drop deadline.
-Drop dates are posted in the records office, on the SCC website at www.sccsc.edu and on the student records department page in the SCC portal.
+Drop dates are posted in the Registrar’s Office, on the SCC website at www.sccsc.edu and on the Registrar’s Office page in the SCC portal.

 Course Overload Policy